-LABEL DESCRIPTION VID Enter the ID number of the VLAN you want to configure here.
-Port Enter the number of port(s) to which you want to apply the specified DHCP option 82 profile.
-You can enter multiple ports separated by (no space) comma (,) or hyphen (-).
-For example, enter "3-5" for ports 3, 4, and 5.
-Enter "3,5,7" for ports 3, 5, and 7.
-Option 82 Profile Select a pre-defined DHCP option 82 profile that the Switch applies to the specified port(s) in this VLAN.
+LABEL DESCRIPTION Option 82 Profile Select a pre-defined DHCP option 82 profile that the Switch applies to the specified port(s) in this VLAN.
 The Switch adds the Circuit ID sub-option and/or Remote ID sub-option specified in the profile to DHCP requests that it relays to a DHCP server.
 The profile you select here has priority over the one you select in the DHCP > DHCPv4 > VLAN screen.
 Add Click this to create a new entry or to update an existing one.
 This saves your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click this to reset the values above based on the last selected entry or, if not applicable, to clear the fields above.
 Clear Click Clear to reset the fields to the factory defaults.
 Index This field displays a sequential number for each entry.
 Click an index number to change the settings.
 VID This field displays the VLAN to which the port(s) belongs.
 Port This field displays the port(s) to which the Switch applies the settings.
 Profile Name This field displays the DHCP option 82 profile that the Switch applies to the specified port(s) in this VLAN.
-Delete Select the entry(ies) that you want to remove in the Delete column, then click the Delete button to remove the selected entry(ies) from the table.
+Delete Select the entries that you want to remove in the Delete column, then click the Delete button to remove the selected entries from the table.
 Cancel Click this to clear the check boxes in the Delete column.

-37.4.8 Example: DHCPv4 Relay for Two VLANs
+41.4.8 Example: DHCPv4 Relay for Two VLANs